 4.Piled Raft Foundation:

-Pile raft foundations are suitable for high compressive soils, where the water table is high and tall buildings.
+This foundations are suitable for high compressive soils, where the water table is high in tall buildings.

 Piles are used to reduce the amount of soil disposal (with the passage of time) and to increase the load-carrying capacity of the soil.